FOR IMMEDIATE RELEASE

 Tuesday, October 3

 On October 3, 1918, the worldwide Spanish influenza epidemic arrived in Seattle, with 700 cases and one death reported at the University of Washington Naval Training Station.
 Learn about the initial deadly influenza outbreak during this special program, along with information about how to stop the spread of the modern flu.
-Please check the website soon for updated details.
 This family-friendly program is generously supported by Bartell Drugs.

 Friday, November 9